LGuillermoAngaritaG/LGuillermoAngaritaG/readme.md

 I have worked on 2 projects concerning Deep Learning using TensorFlow

-* **Image Segmentation of a Vortex:** With a dataset of more than 200000 images I made an application that segments these images based on Unet neural network.
+* **Image Segmentation of a Vortex:** With a dataset of more than 200000 images I made an application that segments these images based on the Unet neural network.
 * **Phenomena prediction in Hydraulics:** With TensorFlow, I predicted when a hydraulic phenomenon is occurring in a pump working as a turbine, analyzing a dataset of more than 1 billion registries.